Giants vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has 10 doubles, a triple, five home runs, 11 walks and 20 RBI (40 total hits).
+- Lourdes Gurriel Jr. has 40 hits with 10 doubles, a triple, five home runs, 11 walks and 20 RBI.
 He's also stolen one base.

-- Gurriel has picked up a hit in four games in a row.
-In his last five games he is hitting .313 with three doubles, two walks and an RBI.
+- Gurriel takes a four-game streak with at least one hit into this matchup.
+During his last five outings he is batting .313 with three doubles, two walks and an RBI.

 Gurriel Recent Games